zstreeter/zstreeter/README.md

 I'm a computational physicist turned deep learning practitioner.
 I hold a **Ph.D. in Chemical Physics** from U.C.
 Davis, where I was part of the Atomic, Molecular, and Optical Physics theory group at **Lawrence Berkeley National Lab**.
 My research there focused on _ab initio_ non-relativistic scattering code development using Exterior Complex Scaling with a Finite Element Method / Discrete Variable Representation grid.

 These days I build and ship deep learning systems, with a soft spot for the places where physics and ML meet.
 I'm always tinkering — whether it's pruning neural nets, hacking on Neovim configs, or reading papers on quantum algorithms.
+I've also recently discovered declaritive programming, specifically Answer Set Programming (ASP) and it's applications to the A.I. field.

 ---